 Hop aboard a powered catamaran for a cruise through Kona’s history, when Hawaiian kings ruled these tropical isles.
 Your guide will provide the narration as you pass by noteworthy sites including temples, battlefields and an unusual recreation site, the holua or slide.
 Hawaiian royalty loved sports of all kinds, the most incredible of which they called sledding – down grass covered slopes and stone ramps.

 Keep your eyes open for the resident spinner dolphins that frequent these waters year-round, and the humpback whales that visit from December through April.
-A full sandwich bar buffet is offered.
+Enjoy a deli style turkey sandwich, fresh fruit, chips and cookies.